beastbytes/router-register/Writerside/topics/Defining-Middleware-Attributes.md

 ```

 ## Using the Middleware Attribute
-Using the AccessChecker Middleware class will look like:
+Using the AccessChecker middleware with Router Register's Middleware attribute will look like:
 ```PHP
 final class Secret {
     #[Get(SecretRoute::view)]